felixpahlke/create-cen-app/README.md

 - **FastAPI** is a great Backend-choice when working with Data Scientists, as their code be easily pasted into the backend.
 It's easy to use, has great docs, and the automatic implementation of the **Swagger UI** makes it great to work with.
 - **tRPC** when Data Science is not a major requirement, tRPC is a great choice for a Backend-solution (technically Next.js is the backend).
 It provides type-safety from back- to frontend and has an overall great developer experience.

-### So... what is `create-cen-app`?
-A template?
+### What is `create-cen-app`?

-Kind of? `create-cen-app` is a CLI built by seasoned CEN Stack devs to streamline the setup of a modular CEN Stack app.
+`create-cen-app` is a CLI built by CEN Stack devs to streamline the setup of a modular CEN Stack app.
 This means each piece is optional, and the "template" is generated based on your specific needs.

-After countless projects and many years on this tech, we have lots of opinions and insights.
-We’ve done our best to encode them into this CLI.
+After countless projects, working with many different customers and teams, we've found that this stack is the best for Client Engineering.
+It provides flexibility when working with data scientists and makes implementing new features a breeze (which is crucial in CLient Engineering).

 This is **NOT** an all-inclusive template.
 We **expect** you to bring your own libraries that solve the needs of **YOUR** application.